K2Joom/docs-matukio/import.md

 ###Seminar Event Manager Import

-Since Matukio 2.2 you can import the old events, bookings and categories from Seminar.
+Since Matukio 2.2 you can import old events, bookings and categories from Seminar.

 You just have to set the old Joomla 1.5 seminar tables (have to be on the same database) and the old Joomla 1.5 category table!